 Eric Hall.
 Mr. Hall has served as our interim Chief Financial Officer since August 2020 through his capacity as a partner at FLG Partners, LLC, or FLG Partners, a Silicon Valley chief financial officer services firm.
 Mr. Hall has served as a partner at FLG Partners since 2004.
 In his capacity as a partner at FLG Partners, Mr. Hall has served as advisor to Erisyon, a medical device company, since May 2020.
-He served as advisor to Erisyon, a medical device company, since May 2020.
+He served as advisor of RTI, Inc. an IIoT software company, since July 2020.
 He served as advisor to the Managing Member at Foresite Labs, a venture capital life sciences incubator, from November 2019 to August 2020.
 He served as interim Chief Financial Officer at ALX Oncology Inc., a biotechnology company from October 2018 to December 2019, and at 4Info, Inc., an advertising company, from April 2018 to November 2019.
 He served as interim Chief Financial Officer at uBiome, Inc., or uBiome, a biotechnology company, from September 2018 to December 2018.
-Prior to uBiome, Mr. Hall served as interim Chief Financial Officer at Lightning Bolt Solutions, Inc., a software company, from May 2018 to January 2019.
+Prior to uBiome, Mr. Hall served as interim Chief Financial Officer at Lightning Bolt Solutions, Inc., a software company, from August 2018 to October 2018.
 He served as interim Chief Financial Officer at E2 Consulting Engineers, Inc., an engineering services company, from August 2017 to March 2018.
 Mr. Hall served as interim Chief Financial Officer at Singulex, Inc., a medical equipment company, from February 2016 to December 2017.
-He served as interim Chief Financial Officer at Singulex, Inc., a medical equipment company, from June 2015 to November 2015.
-Prior to Xambala, he served as interim Chief Financial Officer at Visionnaire Ventures, LLC, an investment firm, from March 2014 to August 2015.
+He served as interim Chief Financial Officer at Xambala Inc., or Xambala, a financial technology company, from June 2015 to November 2015.
+Mr. Hall has been a Chartered Financial Officer at Visionnaire Ventures, LLC, an investment firm, from March 2014 to August 2015.
 Mr. Hall has been a Chartered Financial Analyst charterholder since 1990.
 Mr. Hall obtained an M.B.A. in Finance from Vanderbilt University and an A.B. in Economics from the University of California, Davis.

 Lei Sun, Ph.D.
 Dr. Sun has served as our Vice President of Biologics and Head of CMC since January 2020.
-Previously, Dr. Sun served as Chief Technology Officer and Vice President of Manufacturing at AutekBio, Inc. from January 2008 to May 2019.
+Previously, Dr. Sun served as Chief Technology Officer and Vice President of Manufacturing at Autekbio Diagnostics Co., Ltd. from January 2008 to May 2019.
 Prior to this role, Dr. Sun supported drug development at PERCIVIA from January 2005 to December 2007, Shire Plc from January 2003 to December 2004 and UCB S.A. from January 2001 to December 2002.
 Dr. Sun was a founding member of PERCIVIA a joint venture between Royal DSM N.V. and Crucell N.V.
 Dr. Sun completed his postdoctoral training in molecular immunology at Harvard Medical School, obtained his Ph.D. in Molecular Biology and Biochemistry from the University of Minnesota and received his B.S. in Biochemistry from Nankai University.